FEUP-LDTS-2023/project-l02gr01/docs/README.md

 > This section should describe 3 to 5 different code smells that you have identified in your current implementation.

 - Large "Level" Class: The Game level class has grown too large and might benefit from decomposition.
-- The powers and enemy classes are not following good practices of separation, having information about the view, when they should only have model information.
 - The Enemy class is storing information about the model and the view, which affects the model-view-controller separation.
-However, the other alternatives (move the color logic to the viewer or create class for each enemy) forced the use of too many conditionals or would lead to an explosion of classes (severe increase in the number of classes with just a constructor).
+However, the other alternatives (move the color logic to the viewer or create class for each enemy) forced the use of too many conditionals or would lead to an explosion of classes (i.e. severe increase in the number of classes with just a constructor).

 ### TESTING